-Is the proposed SRL core appropriately suited for the number of anticipated users and types of research and/or educational projects that will be supported?
+Is the proposed SRL core appropriately suited for the number of anticipated users and types of research projects that will be supported?

-Are the proposed stem cell-based models to be offered robust and appropriate for serving the scientific and/or educational needs of the anticipated users?
+Are the proposed stem cell-based models to be offered robust and appropriate for serving the scientific needs of the anticipated users?

-Is the proposed SRL program appropriately designed to ensure effective operations and to enable access to stem cell-based modeling for researchers and/or educators targeted by this program?
+Is the proposed SRL program appropriately designed to ensure effective operations and to enable access to stem cell-based modeling for researchers targeted by this program?